Business & Brands

 Nurofen contains exactly the same chemical as ibuprofen, but can be seven times as expensive.
 When it comes to pain relief, we assume expensive products must be better.

 In a quest to dominate the US market, Oatly sent representatives to high-end coffee shops to share the product with local baristas.
-The baristas, effectively controlling distribution, would then recommend and use oat milk with customers.
+The baristas, effectively controlling distribution, would then recommend and their oat milk with customers.

 According to John Foley, then CEO of Peloton, “in the very, very early days, we charged $1,200 for the Peloton bike for the first couple of months.
 And what turned out happening is we heard from customers that the bike must be poorly built if you’re charging $1,200 for it.
 We charged $2,000 dollars for it, and sales increased, because people said, ‘Oh, it must be a quality bike.’”